mobile-virt/arm-legacy-kvm/README.md

 [Goodbye KVM/arm](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=463050599742a89e0508355e626e032e8d0dab8d)

-The two experimental builds are compiled with support for kvm for testing on the Samsung chromebook snow (SAMSUNG XE303C12-A01US Samsung Series 3 Chromebook XE303C12 - Exynos 5 1.7 GHz).
+The two experimental builds are compiled with support for kvm for testing on the Samsung chromebook snow .
 See the latest release page for more details about these builds.
 As noted on the release page, they are not tested yet.
 ## Using the scripts to build a kernel
 The kernels are built in a chroot using scripts.
 Only 5.4 armv7 kernels are supported and they can be cross-compiled on an x86_64 host.
 The scripts should automatically detect if it needs to install the cross compilers.
 In fact, so far, only cross compiling armv7 kernels on an x86_64 host has been tested.
 Root privileges are required to enter the chroot.
 The preferred way to run the scripts as root is by using sudo, and this will cause the build directory to be mounted in the chroot and in the host file system under the sudo user's home directory.
 Otherwise, the build directory will be mounted in the chroot and in the host file system in root's home directory, which is presumed to be /root in the scripts.
 Currently the scripts use bash and have not been tested with other shells.
 ### Create a chroot: $ sudo scripts/create-chroot name